ilifau/StudOn/tests/README.md

 <a name="configure-testframework"></a>
 #### Configure Testframework
 - Enter the PHPStorm settings.
-- Navigate to "Language & Frameworks -> PHP -> Testframeworks"
+- Navigate to "PHP -> Testframeworks"
-- Select your interpreter
+- Add a new configuration, e.g. `PHPUnit Local`
 - Select composer within the PHPUnit library section
 - Enter the path to the composer autoload.php -> {ILIAS root}/libs/composer/vendor/autoload.php